znawaz/CoNBoVal-XAS/README.md

 <ul>

   <li><span style="font-family: Arial;">Nearest neighborhood distance
-of the neighboring atoms for a given atom and with in a specified distance</span>. <span style="font-family: Arial;">This output becomes the input for the FEFF software.</span></li>
+of the neighboring atoms for a given atom and within a specified distance</span>. <span style="font-family: Arial;">This output becomes the input of the FEFF software.</span></li>
   <li><span style="font-family: Arial;">Coordination Number when
 provided with coordination atom</span></li>
   <li><span style="font-family: Arial;">Bond Valence for all the